A Few Common Questions Socially Awkward People Have A Harder Time Answering

 When they get this question people often worry that they're being a bad conversationalist when they have to answer with, "I dunno, nothing much really..."
 They may also fear they're showing how boring they are when they don't have a bunch of exciting updates to report.

 Don't feel you always need to have an amazing response to this question.
-Our lives often fall into stable patterns and we just don't have big developments to share each week.
+Our lives often fall into routines and we just don't have big developments to share each week.
 If that's the case for you it's fine to say, "Not much is new really."
-Just don't leave the other person hanging after that.
-Change the topic to a more fruitful one, or see if they have anything going on in their lives they want to catch you up on.
+Just don't leave them hanging after that.
+Change the topic, or see if they have anything going on in their lives they want to catch you up on.

 Realize that even between good friends and family it's not strange to have this exchange at the start of the conversation:

 Sometimes neither person can think of anything to say to this question, and then they both have to think for a minute about where to take the discussion next.
-It's mildly awkward for a beat, but not the end of the world.
+Maybe it's mildly awkward for a beat, but not the end of the world.

 Of course, if you dread being asked this question because you're dissatisfied with the fact that your life is stale and you never have anything to say about it, that's a sign you might need to get out and spice things up a little.